Spring Intern

 What you will drive

-Core responsibilities for the Spring Intern:
+Core responsibilities for this role include:

-- Draft and edit internal written products
+- Drafting and editing internal written products

-- Perform administrative tasks and other duties as assigned
+- Performing administrative tasks as assigned

 Impact